A Guide to Instacart Business Model and Revenue Streams

 Recently Instacart has changed its service charge to 5%.
 It has also made a 5% tip mandatory for customers to pay to the shoppers.

 Like other on-demand applications, Instacart application employs the use of algorithms to determine the demand for a particular slot.
 This demand rises highly during popular delivery times.
 The higher the demand, the greater the delivery charge.

 Instacart uses an annual subscription plan and offers ‘Instacart Express membership’ at $99.
 It also offers monthly membership where the customer is charged $9.99 per month on the same day.
 Instacart membership allows the customers various home delivery privileges.

 Key Takeaways from Instacart Business Model

-New aspiring entrepreneurs who are looking to build their startup based on the Instacart Business Model should not only follow the Instacart strategy but also learn from the problems that Instacart has had to face.
+New aspiring entrepreneurs who are looking to build their startup based on the Instacart Business Model using grocery delivery software should not only follow the Instacart strategy but also learn from the problems that Instacart has had to face.